Mayur1011/React/Notes/Notes.md

 So to change the data we have to build a reducer which changes the data of the store.
 This reducer function is not useReducer().
 These are just general function that return some values.

 Now components perform some action / triggers something and then redux forwards these actions to the reducer function.
 And now reducer reads the action and perform it.

+We use useSelector , useDispatch hook to use React store in our functional components.
+But in class based components we dont have hooks so we use function called [connect] which will connect class based components to redux.

+As we return a brand new instance of state from the reducer, react doesnt merget that state with the existing state instead it overriders the existing state.
+And is it always recommended (indeed its compulsary) to override the existing state by returning a brand new state object.

+<font size="5" color="red">Important</font>

+    Remember one thing while returning a brand new state object we override the existing state and react completely override the existing state i.e. it doesnt keep the previous state values.
+    Therfore. if we changed only some data of the state and keep the remaining unchanged, we have 2 mention all the data/properties of the state while returning a brand new state object (as show in index.js file present in store folder of React_Redux).

+    Another method is to use object destructuring using spread operator [...] by this we can extract all the properties from the previous state and then update the required values and return a new state object (as show in index.js file present in store folder of React_Redux).

 <br>